insaneinthemembrane/Insanecoin-v2/README.md

 - Minimum Stake Age is 12 hours
 - Maximum Stake Age is 120 hours

->Trumpinsane and Insanecoin both developed Mountaind
+>Trumpinsane and Insanecoin were both developed by Mountaind

 ----